ADVRHumanoids/tpo_vision/README.md

 ### Requirments:
 - it should work on cpu only pc, but gpu (only nvidia) is preferrable
-- pytorch with matching version of cuda
+- pytorch with matching version of cuda. conda (please miniconda) can be used but I think you have to install also ros in the environent to run all
 - ros obviously

 ### Setup and running